thesavant42/retrorecon/docs/dag_explorer_spec.md

 ## Partial Tar Ranges

 Dag Explorer intentionally issues HTTP range requests to peek inside layer blobs.
 When about 32 KiB of uncompressed data before a target offset is available, the gzip stream can be repositioned to read arbitrary sections.
 Storing only ~1% of a layer allows directory listings without downloading the entire archive.
 As a result the data may appear as an "invalid tar" when viewed in full, but this is expected behavior.

+## Sample Registry HTML

+A full crawl of the Kubernetes registry on [oci.dag.dev](https://oci.dag.dev/) is available in `docs/html-container-reg-k8s.txt`.
+These pages show the minimal markup returned by the Go version of Dag Explorer.
+Retrorecon uses nearly identical HTML, but links differ slightly: the hosted service relies on query parameters like `/?repo=<name>` and `/?image=<ref>` whereas Retrorecon exposes path-based routes such as `/repo/<name>` and `/image/<ref>`.
+The captured HTML can be used as a reference when updating the templates or comparing behaviors.